Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Analytical comparisons of blinded and snooping bias

-In words, Eq (\ref{eq:ranks-agree-1}) states that, when given a large data set, a blinded analyst who can effectively learn $\mu(\mathbf{X},\mathbf{A})$ will likely make decisions that are similar to those of snooping analysts.
-As in Theorem \ref{thm:signal-fitting}, Corollary \ref{cor:signal-fitting-proxy} does not require that $Cor(\mu(\mathbf{X}_{i},A_{i}),Y_{i})$ be large, only that it be positive.
-We will revisit this sample splitting scenario in our simulations.
+as $n,n_{\text{train}}\rightarrow\infty$. \end{cor} In words, Eq (\ref{eq:ranks-agree-1}) states that, when given enough data, a blinded analyst who can effectively learn $\mu(\mathbf{X},\mathbf{A})$ will likely make decisions that are similar to those of snooping analysts.